OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 ```

-To find all the packages that are Onion related, we'll use `grep` with the `-i` option to iGnOrE cAsE, type:
+To find all the packages that are Onion related, we'll use `grep` with the `-i` option to iGnOrE cAsE.
+Enter the following into your command line:

 ```
 opkg list | grep -i onion